codebiff/codebiff-old/posts/roll-your-own-sinatra-authentication.markdown

     end

 TADA!
 Well, that's the basics.
-There's also lot's more that can be included (remember me, email confirmation etc.) but I'll leave that to you.
+There's also lots more that can be included (remember me, email confirmation etc.) but I'll leave that to you.
 I'm always updating and building on [my authentication framework on github](https://github.com/codebiff/sinatra-authentication) so check it out there for some ideas.